 Poet.
 Writer.
-Teacher.
 Martian.

 “Ride an explosion, walk on another rocky surface, collect some samples, more vials, return with the samples on top of another explosion.
 We can be there to cheer them on.